www-virtues-ag/virtues-dimens/EXAMPLES.md

-# 🎨 AppDimens - Practical Examples
+# 🎨 Virtues - Practical Examples

-This document provides comprehensive, real-world examples of how to use AppDimens across different platforms and scenarios.
+This document provides comprehensive, real-world examples of how to use Virtues across different platforms and scenarios.

 ## 📋 Table of Contents